sayolove/ngu-guide/src/content/docs/en/chapters/chapter-6.md

 - When Mega Buff runs out, turn off Beast Mode and play very defensively until Mega Buff is available again.
 Then: Mega Buff, Paralyze, Beast Mode (on), Charge, Ultimate Attack
 - Repeat this rotation until T9 is dead

-Once you’ve killed The Exile, you’ve graduated from Chat 6!
+Once you’ve killed The Exile, you’ve graduated from Chapter 6!